thehubdao/Tokenomics-Contracts/Readme.md

     2. Vesting
     3. Staking (in progress)
-    4. A factory contract to facilitate cheap, immutable replicas
+    4. A factory contract to facilitate cheap, immutable replicas --more documentation can be found in the contracts

 1. Token distribution - FixPrice.sol

     1.1 What can this contract do?